Wednesday, August 24, 2022

 The above exhortation stresses remembering YHVH, as forgetfulness will lead to idolatry which, in turn, will bring about destruction (ref.
 8:19, 20).
 The wilderness, therefore, was to serve as a place of refinement, humbling, and trial (ref.
 8:2, 3, 16) in order to obviate just this kind of outcome.
 Some of the blessings (in 7:13) will entail “the increase of your oxen and the wealth of your flock”.
 Here “increase” is “sh’gar”- “cast or throw” in Aramaic, hence “that which comes forth from the womb”.
 [2] “Oxen” in this context is “alafim”, which also means “thousands” (“elef” singular).
 We already encountered this term in Parashat Chayey Sarah (in Gen. 24:60) where we found that its root, a.l.f, is also shared with “aluf” which means “prince or chief” and with “alef”, the name of the first letter of the Hebrew alphabet.
 The prominence of “alef” makes it, by implication, also of great numerical value – hence “elef” - a “thousand”.
 Thus, the oxen mentioned here allude to great wealth.
 The “wealth of the flock” is the rare “a’shtarot” (used in this way only in Dvarim) of the root a.sh.r (ayin, shin, resh), related to “osher” – “wealth” and to “eser”, which is the figure “ten” (as well as being connected to Ashtaroth, the goddess of fertility).

 In Shmot (Exodus) 23:27, 28 (in Parashat Mishpatim), we read the following promise: “…and I will confound all the people among whom you come.
 And I will give the neck of your enemies to you.
 And I will send hornets before you which shall drive out the Hivite, the Canaanite, and the Hittite before you” (italics added).
 Here, in 7:20 we read again: “And YHVH your Elohim shall send the hornets among them, until the ones who are left perish, even those who hide themselves from your face” (italics added), and again in verse 23: “And YHVH your Elohim shall…. confuse them into great confusion until they are destroyed” (literal translation).
-Both “confound” in Shmot 23:28 and “confusion” here in 7:23 are of the root h.m.m (hey, mem, mem) meaning to “make noise, confuse or discomfort” (and is an onomatopoeic word, just like the English “hum”).
-This, then, in not only a promise for the future; but is also a glimpse into the past recalling that YHVH had “confused – “va’yaham” - the camp of the Egyptians” (Ex.
+Both “confound” in Shmot 23:28 and “confusion” here in 7:23 are of the root h.m.m (hey, mem, mem) meaning to “make noise, confuse or discomfort” (and is an onomatopoeic word, just like the English “hum”, recalling the sound made by the hornets).
+This, then, is not only a promise for the future; but also a glimpse into the past recalling that YHVH had “confused – “va’yaham” - the camp of the Egyptians” (Ex.
 14:24), during Yisrael’s exodus out of the “house of bondage”.

 In this first part of the Parasha, included in the promises that will result in obedience, there are several echoes of Parashat Sh'lach Lecha (Bamidbar 13:1-15:41), that relate to the spies' report.
 In their account, ten of the spies announced that the land "devours – literally eats – its inhabitants" and what's more, there are "giants [there], the descendants of Anak…" (13:33).
 In response (in 14:9) Yehoshua and Calev chided the complaining Israelites who believed this report, by declaring that "the people of the land are our bread…".
 This idea is now picked up In Dvarim 7:16, where YHVH promises to Yisrael, that they will, literally, "eat all the peoples whom YHVH your Elohim is giving you".
 Moreover, the "descendants of Anak" will be consumed by Him (ref.
 9:2-4).